 VR Game Testing

 It’s no secret that Virtual Reality (VR), Augmented Reality (AR), and Mixed Reality (MR) are the next big thing when it comes to games experiences.
 They are one of the most immersive gaming experiences available at the moment.
-Testing of VR gaming products requires more attention, since there are many aspects which need to be taken into consideration.
+Testing of VR gaming products requires more attention since there are many aspects that need to be taken into consideration.
 The “presence effect”, or the illusion that you are in another reality, is the main goal of any VR game.
-During testing it is important to evaluate and describe your feelings, since every game has the audience with special interests and preferences.
+During testing, it is important to evaluate and describe your feelings since every game has an audience with special interests and preferences.
 Another important peculiarity of VR games testing is time spent.
-To play more than 30-40 minutes is physically demanding – so called “virtual-reality sickness” similar to motion sickness: headache, disorientation, nausea often appears after prolonged playing of VR games.
+To play more than 30-40 minutes is physically demanding – so-called “virtual-reality sickness” similar to motion sickness: headache, disorientation, nausea often appears after the prolonged playing of VR games.

 Additionally, XBOSoft offers the following comprehensive game testing services to our clientele:

 Game Playtesting is a very generic technique for testing gaming apps and software.
 It is an important part of the gaming software’s designing phase.
 The game designers must consider gamers’ expectations at every stage of designing.